 Concerning $P_4$-free graphs, we have the following corollary of Theorem~\ref{thm:tree-cographs} or Theorem~\ref{thm:P4-tidy}, since $P_4$-free graphs form a subclass of tree-cographs and $P_4$-tidy graphs.

 \begin{thm} Let $G$ be a $P_4$-free graph.
-Then $G$ is contact $B_0$-VPG if and only if $G$ is $\{K_5, K_{3,3}, H_0,K_4-e\}$-free. \end{thm}
+Then $G$ is contact $B_0$-VPG if and only if $G$ is $\{K_5, K_{3,3}, H_0,K_4^-\}$-free. \end{thm}

 Thus, the next graph class to consider is the class of $P_5$-free graphs.
-As we will see, the characterization of $P_5$-free contact $B_0$-VPG graphs is much more complex than the characterization of $P_k$-free graphs, $k\leq 4$.
+As we will see, the characterisation of $P_5$-free contact $B_0$-VPG graphs is much more complex than the characterisation of $P_k$-free graphs, $k\leq 4$.
 Consider a $P_5$-free graph $G$.
-If $G$ is chordal, we obtain a characterization using Theorem~\ref{thm:contact_chordal}.
+If $G$ is chordal, we obtain a characterisation using Theorem~\ref{thm:contact_chordal}.
 Hence, we may assume that $G$ is non chordal.
 Since $G$ is $P_5$-free it follows that $G$ contains an induced cycle of length $\ell\in \{4,5\}$.
-In what follows, we will first analyze the case when $G$ contains an induced cycle of length four, but no induced cycle of length five.
+In what follows, we will first analyse the case when $G$ contains an induced cycle of length four, but no induced cycle of length five.

-\begin{lem} Let $G$ be a non chordal $\{P_5, C_5, K_{3,3}, K_4-e\}$-free graph.
+\begin{lem} Let $G$ be a non chordal $\{P_5, C_5, K_{3,3}, K_4^-\}$-free graph.
 Then, there exists an induced cycle $C$ of length four in $G$ such that $N[C] = G$. \end{lem}

 \begin{pf} Since $G$ is not chordal but $\{P_5,C_5\}$-free, it follows that $G$ must contain an induced cycle of length four.
 Let $C_0$ be such a cycle induced by the vertices $v_1,v_2,v_3,v_4$.
 If $N[C_0] = G$, we are done.
 Suppose there exists a vertex $v$ at distance two of $C_0$.
 So we may assume, without loss of generality, that there is a vertex $a$ adjacent to $v_1$ and $v$.
 It follows from Remark~\ref{o-Ck} that $a$ must be non-adjacent to at least one of $v_2,v_4$.
 Without loss of generality, we may assume that $a$ is non-adjacent to $v_4$.
 But then $a$ must be adjacent to $v_3$, otherwise $v,a,v_1,v_4,v_3$ induce a $P_5$, a contradiction.
 Thus, by Remark~\ref{o-Ck}, $a$ is non-adjacent to $v_2$.